 At a high level, there should be two kinds of recognition happening simultaneously in your company: formal and informal.

 The formal programs are the ones that need to be built out carefully considering your company’s culture and values, communicated clearly so everyone understands the rules and has a shot to ‘play the game,’ and implemented in a fair and consistent way that employees find valuable.
 Commonly, the formal recognition programs will focus on things like tenure or achievement of specific, measurable milestones.
+Typically formal programs have measurable criteria for employee recognition.

 According to SHRM, there are some pretty clear criteria for success for this kind of formal program: